lgonzales1/California-School-Success/README.md

 * Extracted District Data from cde.ca.gov, click [here](https://docs.google.com/spreadsheets/d/1L-_kRhlbA8bhKE99NOrL8IEGfn16WN_a/edit#gid=1976575567).

-## Database
+## Database & Tools

 Database was designed with schema in QuickDBD, then created using PostgreSQL in pgAdmin. pgAdmin is connected to an Amazon RDS instance.
 For easy access, data is stored in Amazon S3 as .csv files.
+Data was joined with SQLAlchemy in Jupyter Notebook with connection string.
+Additional dependencies used: Pandas, Numpy, SQLAlchemy, and SKLearn dependencies.

 ## Initial Findings and Free and Reduced Lunch